programming-in-th/programming.in.th/README.md

 ## Contributing

 You too can help us improve our project by suggesting features, bug report, etc. via [create a pull request](https://github.com/programming-in-th/programming.in.th/pulls), or [open an issue](https://github.com/programming-in-th/programming.in.th/issues).
-And contributing w

 ## Core team